hulufei/electron-as-browser/README.md

 } from 'electron-as-browser/control';
 ```

-See [examples](./examples) for a full control interface implementation.
+See [example](./example) for a full control interface implementation.

-**NOTE: make sure to setup local bundler to compile es6 code for `electron-as-browser/useConnect` and `electron-as-browser/control`, most bundler will not compile code in node_modules by default.**

 ## [Docs](./docs/index.html)